MyChart BWC

 From your mobile or tablet

-- MyChart will ask if you want to set up two-step authentication.
+• MyChart will ask if you want to set up two-step authentication.
 This is a security setting to keep your health record safe.
-It will check your contact details are correct and ask you to set up a username and password.
+It will check your contact details are right and ask you to set up a username and password.
 Choose something secure and memorable.
+Please note that the authentication code expires in 10 minutes.
+So, make sure you have your mobile phone ready with you.

-- You will be asked if you want notifications sent to your mobile and email.
+• You will be asked if you want notifications sent to your mobile app and your email.

 Proxy access for parents, guardians and carers